paulbradshaw/using-spark/README.md

-# Tutorial: using the Spark font for creating sparklines in text
+# Tutorial: using the AtF Spark font for creating sparklines in text

-Spark is "a typeface for creating sparklines in text".
+AtF Spark is "a typeface for creating sparklines in text" created by After The Flood.
 The [GitHub repo](https://github.com/aftertheflood/spark) is useful, but assumes some prior knowledge.
 This tutorial is designed to explain how to use it if you're not already familiar with web fonts and other technicalities of web design.

 ## Breaking down the elements